 The main thing is to set goals correctly, not deadlines.
 In our work, we release the product when it is ready for release because we work from a goal, not from a deadline.

-The employee’s attitude toward work, the ideology that is present inside the department, and which is carried by the leader.
+The employee’s attitude toward work, the ideology that lives inside the department and that is carried by the leader.

 There definitely must be order and control.
-But the attitude of the performer to the work is very important.
+But the attitude of the person doing the work is very important.

 How much does the manager influence task execution?